-True to these words, some designers have always stood out because of their unmatched talent and passion.
-They were never afraid of challenging the boundaries of fashion and as a result, created designs and trends that have inspired generations of designers who came after them.
+True to these words, some fashion designers have always stood out because of their unmatched talent and passion.
+They were never afraid of challenging the boundaries of fashion and as a result, created designs and trends that have inspired generations of designers and artists who came after them.

 1. Coco Chanel – (CHANEL)